Everybody knows what a perfect landing page does.

 Make it Big, Bright, and Bold

-Visitors should not hunt for CTAs.
+BIG: Visitors should not hunt for CTAs.
 The CTAs should be big enough to capture the attention of the visitors.

-Color combinations play a vital role here.
+BRIGHT: Color combinations play a vital role here.
 Always use bright colors like red, yellow, blue, green, etc. against contrasting backgrounds.
 For example, using a red-colored CTA against a black or white background.

-The text in the CTA should be bold and large so that everybody can read it properly.
+BOLD: The text in the CTA should be bold and large so that everybody can read it properly.
 Moreover, text color should stand out against the background.
 For an instance, if the CTA button is black, the text should be in white.

 Use at Appropriate Spots